Barndominiums, also known as barndos, are barn-style buildings with open-concept layouts.

 For example, some people like to use a strip of color around the entire room.

 Other people like to paint an accent wall to create a focal point.

-If you’re not crazy about one of the four primary walls being painted an odd color, consider your ceiling as an accent with paint or wallpaper.
+If you’re not crazy about one of the four primary walls being painted an odd color, consider your ceiling as an accent.

 Choose large furniture

 Buy large furniture like sectionals or oversized chairs that work in that space.

 This furniture will visually fill up the room without it looking too busy, chaotic, or cluttered (which can often happen with a lot of pieces).